Narrabri Gas Project Environmental Impact Statement

 Exploration and appraisal activities have been underway in NSW for a number of years.
-See below for more details on the environmental assessment documents related to exploration and appraisal activities and supporting operations in the Narrabri, Gunnedah and Upper Hunter areas.
+Details on the environmental assessment documents related to exploration and appraisal activities and supporting operations in the Narrabri, Gunnedah and Upper Hunter areas are listed below.

 In July 2014, the NSW Planning Assessment Commission (PAC) granted consent for the Bibblewindi Gas Exploration Expansion and the Dewhurst Gas Exploration Pilot Expansion, following submission of environmental impact statements for each of these projects.
 Documents relating to these projects can be viewed at the links below.

 Petroleum exploration and appraisal activities are subject to the assessment and approval requirements of Part 5 of the EP&A Act.
 In most cases, a detailed REF assessing the potential impacts of the activity, and identifying measures to mitigate those impacts, must be submitted to the NSW Government for assessment.